Indore: Public transport

 Indore's City Bus transport system runs through 277 km (172 mi) of road with a daily ridership of over 140,000.
 Atal Indore City Transport Services Ltd, a PPP scheme operates buses and radio taxis in the city.
-The buses designated as City Bus operate on 64 Routes with a fleet of 361 buses, with 421 bus stops.
-The buses are color-coded into three colors: Blue, Magenta and Orange according to their route.
+The buses designated as City Bus operate on 64 Routes with a fleet of 487 buses, with 421 bus stops.
+The buses are colour-coded into three colours: Blue, Magenta and Orange according to their route.

 Indore BRTS (iBUS) – Indore BRTS is a bus rapid transit system with 53 air-conditioned buses equipped with services like GPS and IVR which are used to track the position of the bus with information displayed on LED displays installed at the bus stops.

 Indore Magic (Auto Rickshaw) – Indore Auto Rickshaw is a magic service for small distance travel.
 Daily approx. 500,000 people travel within the city.

-Indore Metro is a rapid transit system that is currently under construction in its first phase.
+Indore Metro is a rapid transit system that has currently completed its successful first phase trail run.

 Indore Cable Car was announced in January 2021 as another public transport for the city to decongest traffic.
 It will also be the first cable car in India to run on crowded streets.

+Buses for other cities which are near Indore are operated by state transport and private transport operators.
+Cities like Ujjain, Dewas, Khandwa, Khargone are connected through daily road buses.

 Education

-Indore is one of the education hubs of India and is the only city to house both an Indian Institute of Management and an Indian Institute of Technology.

 The Daly College, founded in 1870 by General Henry Daly, is one of the oldest co-educational boarding school in the world, which was established to educate the rulers of the Central Indian princely states of the 'Marathas' and Rajputs'.

 The Holkar Science College, officially known as Government Model Autonomous Holkar Science College was established in 1891.

 Indore is the first city to have both IIT (Indian Institute of Technology Indore) and IIM (Indian Institute of Management Indore).

 Indore is home to a range of colleges and schools.
-Indore has a large student population and is a big educational center in central India, it also is the education hub of central India.
+Indore has a large student population and is a big educational centre in central India, it also is the education hub of central India.
 Most primary and secondary schools in Indore are affiliated with the Central Board of Secondary Education (CBSE); however, quite a few numbers of schools are affiliated with ICSE board, NIOS board, CBSE board, and the state level M.P.
 Board as well.